 Our Review Process

 We carefully review all applications in order to build an outstanding incoming class.
 We strive to complete this process in a timely manner.
 Any applicant may inquire on the status of his/her application by calling our office at 213-740-6771.
 Students should expect notification of their audition date as early as December 1.
 Applications submitted after this date will take 48-72 hours to notify.
-Notification of application status will be made immediately at the close of each audition city and Callback Weekend.
+Notification of application status will be made immediately at the close of each audition city and the Callback Weekend.